All Things Therapy Centre

 She also has a special interest in technology based therapy approaches, and alternative and augmentative communication (AAC).

-She is HCPC registered and works as a Stroke Specialist SLT in the NHS.
+She is HCPC registered and works as a Stroke Specialist SaLT in the NHS.
 She is passionate about delivering holistic, person centred care.

 Kate Ellis